-Initiative Details City of Regina Bus Service Accessible busAccessible bus stop Curbside Assistance Security Personnel Receive Assisting Persons with Disabilities training and offering assistance to passengers with disabilities.
+Initiative Details 2025 Progress Report City of Regina Bus Service Accessible busAccessible bus stop In Place Curbside Assistance Security Personnel Receive Assisting Persons with Disabilities training and offering assistance to passengers with disabilities.
 On duty 24 hours a day.
 Curbside to check-in counter and arrivals to curb.
-Accessible parking stalls Short term Long term Employee parking Car rental lot Rental car operators offering hand controls A number of the rental car companies at the airport have access to vehicles equipped with hand control systems.
-Dedicated barrier-free curb Located for convenience of passenger and regularly monitored Accessible Taxi Service Working with partner taxi companies to provide accessible service to passengers and staff (i.e., wheelchairs).
+In Place • Implemented shared accessibility calendar as an enhanced communication tool Accessible parking stalls Short termLong termEmployee parkingCar rental lot In Place Rental car operators offering hand controls A number of the rental car companies at the airport have access to vehicles equipped with hand control systems.
+Ongoing Dedicated barrier-free curb Located for convenience of passenger and regularly monitored In Place Accessible Taxi Service Working with partner taxi companies to provide accessible service to passengers and staff (i.e., wheelchairs).
 Passengers or staff with special needs can also make prearrangements with the Regina Paratransit Service.
-Accessible Rental Cars A number of the rental car companies at the airport have access to vehicles equipped with hand control systems.
+Ongoing Accessible Rental Cars A number of the rental car companies at the airport have access to vehicles equipped with hand control systems.
+Ongoing